dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 23 mars 2018
+I tried to implement stretchy buffers from scratch.
+These are the problems I
+encountered:

+* I didn't parenthesize (b) = buf__grow((b), (n), sizeof(*b)) when it was used
+  as the second expression in a ternary expression.
+It triggered a compilation error about non-existing lvalue for buf__push(): the b expression was parsed as belonging to the ternary expression.
+* I returned new_hdr instead of new_hdr->buf from buf__grow().
+* I didn't initialize new_hdr->len and new_hdr->cap correctly.
+* You can't use macros like offsetof as QtCreator watch expressions
+* QtCreator choked on *(BufHdr)((uintptr_t)vals - 16).
+You can't dereference a
+  cast.
+* I initialized new_hdr->len to len instead of 0.
+The len should be incremented in  buf_push.
+* I called realloc with buf as argument instead of buf__hdr(buf).

+That's for 30 lines of code, with a simplified capacity calculation compared to the original.
+It's humbling to see on display how many errors my code had.

 ## 21 mars 2018
 I watched Per Vognsens recorded stream for bitwise [Day 5: Ion Parser/AST Code Review (March 21,